Indian Institute of Management Ahmedabad: Others

-N. R. Narayana Murthy, Indian IT industrialist and the co-founder of Infosys, got his first job as chief systems programmer at IIM Ahmedabad.
+N. R. Narayana Murthy, an Indian tech industrialist and the co-founder of Infosys, got his first job as chief systems programmer at IIM Ahmedabad.

 Endowment

 The IIM Ahmedabad Endowment Fund is India's first endowment fund set up at a management school.
 The fund was established at IIM Ahmedabad in June 2020 from an initial corpus of ₹100 Crore provided by 10 founding alumni.
 The endowment aims to grow the fund to ₹1,000 Crore over the next five years.
 The fund was launched by the Chairperson of IIM Ahmedabad Board of Governors, Kumar Mangalam Birla.

-The initial corpus was contributed by 10 founding alumni from across batches.
-This includes Deep Kalra, Founder and Group CEO, MakeMyTrip, Sandeep Singhal and SK Jain, co-founders, WestBridge Capital, Sanjeev Bikhchandani, Founder & Executive Vice Chairman, Info Edge, Kavita Iyer, Trustee, SIFF, VT Bharadwaj, co-founder, A91 Partners, Ramesh Mangaleswaran, Senior Partner, McKinsey & Company, Meenakshi Ramesh, co-founder, Citizen Matters, Kuldeep Jain, founder, Cleanmax Enviro Energy Solutions, GV Ravishankar, MD, Sequoia Capital India, Arun Duggal, chairman, ICRA.

-According to Ravishankar, MD, Sequoia Capital India, the plan for the fund is to invest in government securities.

-The endowment fund will be managed by an independent Endowment Committee consisting of initial alumni contributors, and the Director, and Dean, Alumni and External Relations (AER) of IIM Ahmedabad.
-The purpose of the endowment is to "make a larger impact in the field of education, entrepreneurial leadership, management practice and public policy".

 In popular culture

-2 States (2014 film) a Bollywood film based on the eponymous novel by Chetan Bhagat, starring Alia Bhatt and Arjun Kapoor, was shot at the IIM-A campus.
+2 States, a Hindi film based on the eponymous novel by alumnus Chetan Bhagat, starring Alia Bhatt and Arjun Kapoor, was shot on the campus.
+Prior to this, the 1974 film Parinay, starring Shabana Azmi and Romesh Sharma in lead roles, also had some scenes shot at the Heritage campus.